50 Melon-Headed Whale, Rough-Toothed Dolphin, and Hybrid Facts

 42. The melon-headed whale/rough-toothed dolphin hybrid is only the third whale-dolphin hybrid discovered and confirmed in the wild.
 Some people refer to the hybrids as "wolphins", though not all scientists like this name.

 43. The hybrid animal was discovered in August, 2017.
-Its identity wasn't confirmed until genetic testing was complete.
+The discovery was announced in July, 2018.
+The animal's identity wasn't confirmed until genetic testing was complete.

 44. The animal is a male and is believed to be almost full grown.